seed4j/seed4j/documentation/module-creation.md

 ## Applying module in CI

-Now that you are confident about your module's action you can add it to the JHLite ci by adding it in the `fullapp` application in [generate.sh](../tests-ci/generate.sh), so it will be compiled and analyzed by SonarQube.
+Now that you are confident about your module's action you can add it to the Seed4J Continuous Integration by adding it in the `fullapp` application in [generate.sh](../tests-ci/generate.sh), so it will be compiled and analyzed by SonarQube.
 You can also create a brand new app if needed.

 If your app launches a docker container, you must edit [start_docker_compose.sh](../tests-ci/start_docker_compose.sh).